krakend/krakend-documentation/extending/check-plugin.md

 go get google.golang.org/grpc@v1.46.0
 {{< /terminal >}}

-Copy and paste the `go get` commands in your terminal to update the dependencies.
+Copy and paste your terminal's `go get` commands to update the dependencies.
 The commands are in alphabetical order.

 You might need to use the `-f` several times and use `go mod tidy` as well.